Home

 • Use the other piece for the top of the spinach and sausage pie

-The restaurant recipe for this spinach and sausage pie casserole is really complemented when served another favorite restaurant recipe ...the Endive Salad with Apples, Walnuts and Bleu Cheese.
+The restaurant recipe for this spinach and sausage pie casserole is really complemented when served a favorite restaurant salad recipe.
+Try the Endive Salad with Apples, Walnuts and Bleu Cheese.

-If you are short on time you can purchase a quality pie crust at a supermarket.
+If you are short on time you can purchase a quality pie crust at a supermarket although it will not be as good as the one you could make.

 Enjoy your Spinach and Sausage Pie Casserole and the company of those your share it with!
 Enjoy all of these real restaurant recipes.